abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_core/py_basic_ops/py_basic_ops.rst

     >>> print blue
     157

-You can modify the pixel values also the same way.
+You can modify the pixel values the same way.
 ::

     >>> img[100,100] = [255,255,255]